riggs-jacob-wm/mysteriouseels/README.md

 # mysteriouseels
 Boat Reservation Service project.
-For website testing, open the "firstpage.html" file
+For website testing, start from the "firstpage.html" file